Under-Eye Wrinkle Treatment & Prevention: Everything You Need To Know

 4. In-office facials can stimulate collagen

 Dr. Heskett points to treatments like microneedling with platelet-rich plasma (PRP) or radio frequency to help remodel the collagen and elastin, while carboxytherapy can increase blood flow and restore collagen and elastin.
-These all work in both the short and long-term, so if you’re worried about under eye-wrinkles down the road, they may be worth trying out as preventative measures.
+These all work in both the short and long term, so if you’re worried about under-eye wrinkles down the road, they may be worth trying out as preventative measures.

-Selecting an under-eye treatment
+How to choose an under-eye treatment

 Loading More Posts...